pharo-ide/ClassAnnotation/README.md

 ```

 ## Annotation registry
 The cache of class annotation is managed by default instance of ClassAnnotationRegistry.
-It subscribes on system changes and update cache automatically when changes affect class annotations.
+It is subscribed on system changes and it updates the cache automatically when changes affect class annotations.

 There are several scenarios when update happens: